 Cheaters have a significant flaw embedded in their minds.
-They value self-gratification more than intimacy and honesty.
+They value self-gratification over intimacy and honesty.
 That’s what makes them cheat in the first place.
 However, the reasons why they do it differ from person to person.

 Usually, it’s either because they feel smothered and restrained in their relationship or because they feel neglected and unwanted.

 The bottom line is that being committed to someone who has a history of cheating causes mind-crunching frustration.
-Primarily because you always have to sleep with one eye opened — you can never fully trust your partner and get comfortable while they’re away.
-And this lack of trust is many times what causes a relationship’s downfall.
+After all, you always have to sleep with one eye open — you can never fully trust your partner and get comfortable while they’re away.
+And it’s this lack of trust that so often causes two people to break up.

 If you’re the abuser, go fuck yourself.
-Seriously rethink your life and who you are as a person.
-And if you still have some sense left in you, seek professional help.
+Rethink your life, who you are as a person, and go to therapy.

-The reason you’re inflicting pain on your partner is likely a side-effect of a traumatic childhood.
-A therapist will help you identify what events led to your trauma and how to grow from it and become a more mature person despite it — someone who knows how to love in a healthy way and isn’t an all around fuck-up.
+The reason someone would inflict pain on their loved one is usually a side-effect of a traumatic childhood.
+A therapist can help a person like that identify what events led to their trauma and how to grow and heal from it.

-If you’re the abuse-taker or the enabler, on the other hand, also go fuck yourself.
-You’re not a victim; you’re just as guilty as the abuser.
-And you’re not much different from them either.
-You’re most likely letting them get away with their shit due to your own emotional issues.
-So, likewise, seek therapy.
-And obviously, get out of the relationship if you haven’t already.
+If you’re the abuse-taker or the enabler, on the other hand, also, go fuck yourself.
+You’re not a victim; you’re just as guilty as the abuser and probably stupider.

 When it comes to lying, it’s not the tiny, trivial ones like, “I totally brushed my teeth before I sucked you off…” that cause drama in relationships.
 It’s the big, nefarious ones that do.

-These are the kinds of lies that cause havoc and have the potential to bury a relationship with only one blow.
+These are the kinds of lies that cause havoc in your relationship and have the potential to bury it.

 The needier you are, the less anyone will want to be around you.
 The only exception are people who are needy themselves.
 Hence the saying, “you are what you attract.”

-To be clear, not all fighting is bad.
-As I’ve argued in a previous article, conflicts, disagreements, and fights are a healthy and normal part of any relationship.
+Contrary to the overarching societal notion, not all fighting is bad.
+Conflicts, disagreements, and fights are a healthy and normal part of any relationship.

-It’s only when they become persistent, heated, and unproductive that they lead to a permanent loss of mutual trust and respect between two lovers and damage both participants’ mental health.
+It’s only when they become persistent, unproductive, and resentment-generating that they lead to a permanent loss of mutual trust and respect between two people, damage their mental health and ultimately tear them apart.

-It’s a bit academic, but thankfully it’s filled with exercises that help you practice what the author preaches and make it easy to understand the concepts and ideas of the book.
+The book is a bit academic, but thankfully it’s filled with simple explanations and ideas, as well as practical exercises that help you embody what the author preaches and teaches.

 Initially, I thought most people get into a breakup because they can’t set and keep healthy personal boundaries.
 Turns out, I was only half right.
-Many of them get into a breakup due to overly rigid boundaries that prevent them from making compromsies with their partner.
+Many people also get into a breakup because they form too rigid boundaries that prevent them from making compromises with their partner.

-So, If you want your relationships to work out, one of the skills you need to develop is setting just the right kind of boundaries — not too rigid, but also not too frail and weak.
-The kind that don’t turn you into a pleaser but also not into a selfish asshole.
+So, If you want your relationships to work out, one of the skills you need to develop is setting just the right kind of boundaries — not too rigid, but also not too frail.
+The kind that don’t turn you into a pleaser nor a selfish asshole.

-Finding this balance is no cakewalk, yet it’s still necessary if you’d like to have healthy and mature relationships somewhere down the line.
+Finding this balance is no cakewalk, but it’s still necessary if you’d like to have healthy and mature relationships down the line.